-- Some practice until they get it right.
+Some practice until they get it right.
 We use simulation training until our learners can’t get it wrong.
-Beginning your first week on campus and regularly throughout your four years, you will train and practice in our state-of-the-art Simulation Center, which translates into success in real clinical settings.
+Beginning your first week on campus and regularly throughout your four years, you will train and practice in our state-of-the-art Simulation Center that is accredited by the Society for Simulation in Healthcare, which translates into success in real clinical settings.

-- WMed is new, but we build on a long legacy of medical education in Kalamazoo.
-We have more than 200 residents and fellows in nine residency programs and two fellowships—some dating back over 70 years.
+WMed is a newer school, built on a long legacy of medical education in Kalamazoo.
+We have more than 200 residents and fellows in ten residency programs and three fellowships—some dating back over 70 years.
 Kalamazoo is also home to innovative leaders in the pharmaceutical and medical device industries.

 You’ve got to play to win.
 You’ve got to be present to learn.
 However, we do recognize all students learn differently and that you’re an adult learner.
 Attendance is required for most curriculum events such as TBLs and clinical experiences.
 Our curriculum uses a variety of teaching methods and newer instructional technologies to enhance your learning.